-The scope of environmental issues to be dealt with by the SEA together with the level of detail to which they are addressed was decided upon taking into account the level of detail included in the Draft Strategy and submissions from environmental authorities.
-Scoping allowed the SEA to become focused upon key issues relevant to the environmental components which are specified under the SEA Directive5.
+The scope of environmental issues to be dealt with by the SEA together with the level of detail to which they are addressed was decided upon taking into account the level of detail included in the Strategy and submissions authorities. from environmental Scopina allowed the SEA to become focused upon key issues relevant to the environmental components which are specified under the SEA Directive.

 As the Strategy is not likely to have significant effects on the environment in another Member State transboundary consultations as provided for by Article 7 of the SEA Directive were not undertaken.